/

 Drop-off rate is the complement: (Users started - Users completed) / Users started x 100.
 If 1,000 users start and 600 complete, completion rate is 60% and drop-off rate is 40%.

-Lorikeet is an AI customer support platform that resolves tickets end-to-end - processing refunds, updating accounts, and handling complex multi-step workflows across chat, email, and voice.
+Lorikeet is an AI customer support platform that resolves tickets end-to-end - processing refunds, updating accounts, and handling complex multi-step workflows across chat, email, voice, SMS, and WhatsApp.
 For fintech teams, Lorikeet handles the support inquiries that spike during KYC friction - "why was my verification rejected?" and "how do I resubmit my documents?" - reducing the operational burden of onboarding drop-offs.

 Where Does KYC/KYB Completion Data Come From?